Ars-Linguistica/mlconjug3/README.rst

 - Command Line Interface tool for quick and convenient use
 - Easy-to-use and intuitive API for integration into your own projects
 - Extensive documentation and community support for troubleshooting and expanding capabilities
-- Customizable settings to fine-tune performance and adapt to different use cases
+- Customizable settings to modify the User Interface theme, fine-tune performance and adapt to different use cases
 - Regular updates and improvements to ensure optimal performance
 - Integration with popular libraries such as scikit-learn and numpy for machine learning tasks
 - Support for multiple languages, including English, Spanish, French, and German